 Results from 2020 and 2022: Desire for assistance

 The percentage of members interested in receiving assistance from Kaiser Permanente for social needs was similar from 2020 to 2022.
-Number of social needs for which members would like assistance (among all members who responded)

 Among members with at least 1 social need, how many would like assistance from Kaiser Permanente?